THE LEAGUE HISTORY

 "It was a community then.
 The other cities were the same too.
 One of the reasons why we attracted a lot of fans in those days is we were all Vernon kids.
 We all played minor hockey together.
 There was that sense of community there."

-The league merged with two teams of the Pacific Coast Junior Hockey League, New Westminster Royals and Victoria Cougars, to form the new British Columbia Junior Hockey League.
+The British Columbia Junior Hockey League was eventually made up of two teams of the Pacific Coast Junior Hockey League, New Westminster Royals and Victoria Cougars and the four teams of the Okanagan Junior Hockey League Kamloops Kraft Kings, Kelowna Buckaroos Penticton Broncos and the Vernon Essos.
 The BCJHL also adopted a official logo at his time.

 With new owners came a name change for the Vernon franchise in 1967.
 Now nicknamed the Essos, co-owner Vern Dye recalls mere existence.
 "In our first year (1967/1968), our budget was $15,000.00.
 We traveled by car to road games, and we did pay the players a bit.
 They got $20.00 to $40.00 a month, and room and board.
 Back then, skates cost $50.00, sticks were $1.10."